mbgit2026/Linux-System-Programming-The-Definitive-Guide/README.md

 # The book is available on Google Play
 https://play.google.com/store/books/details?id=cZzxEQAAQBAJ

-# The book is also available as a six-volume set.
+# The book is also available as a six-volume set
 https://play.google.com/store/books/details/Marco_Bruno_Linux_System_Programming?id=bvzgEQAAQBAJ